 VI.
 Use SPAM checkers before sending emails

 Its always advisable to check your emails for SPAM before sending them out to your recipients.
 A spam checker filters the email content and in turn helps you increase email delivery rates.
-This is one of the many free SPAM checker tools available online.

 VII.
 Get off Blacklist